 Checking in to the Panda Guesthouse, Immendingen

 We have a reservation at Pension Panda in Immendingen between 15:00 and 16:00.
 That’s still some time from now.
 We repack the boat and all our stuff.
 It’s an 800-meter walk from here to our accommodation, and we need to get up a bridge that crosses the train tracks.
-The kayak goes into the shitty duffle bag, which Jonas carries on his back.
+The kayak goes into the shitty duffel bag, which Jonas carries on his back.
 I carry the two heavy dry bags and a small bag and Jonas still has the black CabinMAX.
 He’s overloaded, so I also take the CabinMAX.
 We make one stop at some benches at the train station.
 I feel very strong.

 We check into our room at the Panda guesthouse at 15:30.
 An old lady gives us the key and handles the transaction with Jonas.
 The internet seems to work and be quite fast, to our delight.
 Staying here for two nights becomes more attractive.